GUELPH TOWNSHIP COED SLO-PITCH LEAGUE

 These moves will help ensure an even calibre of play throughout the league.

-Note: The League Executive can choose to move more than one team up or down a division in order to maintain an even calibre amongst divisions while accommodating ease of scheduling throughout the divisions.
-Winning team from D division and any other existing teams interested, will have first priority to fill any vacant spot in the A, B or C divisions if they were to come available.
-Any potential new teams will first be offered a spot in the D division or lowest Sunday Tier to promote growth of the league as a whole.
-If D division does not allow for addition and spots are available, then new teams, at the Executive's discretion, may join the C division unless a higher division is requested and available.
+Note: The League Executive can choose to move more than one team up or down a Tier in order to maintain an even calibre amongst Tiers while accommodating ease of scheduling throughout the Tiers.
+Winning team from Wednesday Tier and any other existing teams interested, will have first priority to fill any vacant spot in Tier 1, 2 or 3 if they were to come available.
+Any potential new teams will first be offered a spot in the Wednesday Tier or lowest Sunday Tier to promote growth of the league as a whole.
+If Wednesday Tier does not allow for addition and spots are available, then new teams, at the Executive's discretion, may join Tier 3 unless a higher Tier is requested and available.